User Module

 time.sleep(0.1)

-### Instead of loop(), a lower level implementation with run() and halt() can also be used.
+### Instead of _loop(), a lower-level implementation with _run() and _halt() can also be used.

 # _run() is called as a thread after _initialize(), and _halt() is called before _finalize().